chris-angeloni/contrast_behavior/readme.md

 ## Notes

+Code for the GLM in Figure 2 can be found here: https://github.com/chris-angeloni/contrast_glm

+Results for the LN model may vary by run (due to crossvalidation splits), however, we have found the effects to largely remain stable over multiple runs.

 Some supplementary figures were generated separately from this script, largely due to processing constraints.
 - Supplementary Figure 2: GC-GLM simulations were run on a computing cluster to massively parallelize and speed up the analysis.
 The folder `_glm\_simulation` contains the necessary code to do this, but is specific to the cluster setup used by the authors.
 - Supplementary Figure 6: This is histology, not code generated.